Price’s Missouri Expedition

 Battle of Westport—October 23, 1864

 After Blunt fell back from Byram’s Ford, he and Curtis hastily established new lines along Brush Creek, south of Westport.
 Early on the morning of October 23, Blunt dispatched skirmishers across Brush Creek where they encountered the advancing Confederate divisions of Major General James M. Fagan and Brigadier General Joseph O. Shelby.
-The Rebels easily drove the outnumbered Yankees back across Brush Creek.
+The Confederates easily drove the outnumbered Federals back across Brush Creek.
 The Confederate advance faltered, however, when Shelby’s men ran low on ammunition.
 When Colonel Charles W. Blair’s Kansas State Militia troops came forward to reinforce Curtis’ line, the battle reached an impasse.

 Meanwhile, Pleasonton’s cavalry had launched an early morning assault against Price’s rear at Byram’s Ford and forced their way across the Big Blue River.
 Pleasonton’s arrival left the Confederates caught in a pincer between two surging federal forces.
 Facing possible annihilation, Shelby executed a masterful delaying action that enabled Price to withdraw his army southward and reconnect with his supply train at Little Santa Fe.